secretagentjr/KF2-Server-Extension/README.md

 `./tools/builder -t`
 (or `./tools/builder -ct` if you haven't compiled the mutator yet)

-A local single-user test will be launched with parameters from `test.cfg` (edit this file if you want to test mutator with different parameters).
+A local single-user test will be launched with parameters from `builder.cfg` (edit this file if you want to test mutator with different parameters).

 # Using and configuring ServerExt
 A detailed manual is available on the [mod page](https://steamcommunity.com/sharedfiles/filedetails/?id=2085786712) in the steam workshop.